baiyuntao00/RayTracker/README.md

 # RayTracker
 This is a rendering engine based on ray tracing algorithm.
 No third-party libraries are used.

-VS2013/MFC
+Env:
+VS2013, MFC

 Finish:
 Local lighting, global lighting, shadow, bounding box, texture mapping, model move, various materials, anti-aliasing， multi-thread...